As CBSE battles unprecedented crisis, board chief Anita Karwal missing in action: Top 10 developments

 CBSE class 12, class 10th re-test: The Central Board of Secondary Education (CBSE) on Wednesday afternoon dropped a bomb on students when it announced the scrapping of Class 12th Economics and Class 10th Mathematics papers and said that it would be holding re-examination of these subjects as it had found ‘certain happenings’.
-While CBSE maintained that its action was aimed at maintaining the sanctity of the board examination, it has been largely seen as an admission of guilt that a breach had indeed occured and that all the CBSE’s denials of reports of paper leaks but nothing more than a hogwash.
+While CBSE maintained that its action was aimed at maintaining the sanctity of the board examination, it has been largely seen as an admission of guilt that a breach had indeed occurred and that all the CBSE’s denials of reports of paper leaks but nothing more than a hogwash.

 Two things clearly stand out: